 - BIM Model $0.90

-It is common for BIM models to be charged per square foot as it is a reasonably accurate representation of how much work goes into the project.
-It will take much more effort to model a 2,000 square foot home than a 5,000 square foot home.
-As the table suggests, the price per square foot also increases based on the level of detail as requested by the client.
+It is common for BIM models to be charged per square foot as it reasonably accurately represents how much work goes into the project.
+It will take much more effort to model a 2,000-square-foot home than a 5,000-square-foot home.
+As the table suggests, the price per square foot also increases based on the level of detail requested by the client.

-It is also common for a company to use a combination of methods to charge for BIM services, such as a flat fee in addition to a cost by square foot charge.
-For example, Burwell Designs, an engineering and architectural support services company, reported charging a $1000 project set up fee + $0.60 per square foot for total BIM Management CD production.
-They also said charging a $1000 project set up fee in addition to $75.00 per rendered view for 2D to 3D BIM rendering.
+It is common for a company to use a combination of methods to charge for BIM services, such as a flat fee and a cost-by-square-foot charge.
+For example, Burwell Designs, an engineering and architectural support services company, reported charging a $1000 project set-up fee + $0.60 per square foot for total BIM Management CD production.
+They also said to charge a $1000 project set-up cost and $75.00 per rendered view for 2D to 3D BIM rendering.

 Turnaround Time Cost per Source Document